 Managing Vim Scripts with a Vimball

 I am a vim user.
 The thing I like about vim is it's speed, how universal it is, and it's customizations.
 These customizations can come in the form of plugins, syntax files, compilers, and code completion utilities; all of which are scripts.
-Scripts can be a single file like MiniBufExplorer or can encompass multple files like vjde.
+Scripts can be a single file like MiniBufExplorer or can encompass multiple files like vjde.

 Single file scripts are fairly easy to manage.
 If you notice a new version of your script is released, then simply replace your file with the new version.
 Likewise, it's very easy to remove the script if you want to just try it out.
 However, scripts spanning multiple files are much harder to manage.
 For one, the script's files get merged in with all of your other script files.